 Environments that move

-The way of getting around in the future will be more practical and will do much more than just get people from one place to another.
-There are now many vehicle concepts that aim to provide a pleasant, airy, fun ride without the stress of driving.
+The way to move in the future will be more practical and will do much more than just take people from one place to another.
+There are now many vehicle concepts that aim to provide a pleasant, airy, fun and stress-free journey.

 This Volvo Space raises the bar a little higher.
 And he hypothesizes a "commuting" that crosses every possible means: land, water, air.
 The designer Joon-yeop Bae, author of the concept has the vision of a compact and comfortable space of a highly modular nature, just like the mobile homes of the current era.
 A moving place where you can relax, have fun or work without losing the intimate confines of the house.